Tejasgowdas-369/fox-ai/README.md

     style GGUF fill:#14532d,stroke:#22c55e,stroke-width:2px,color:#f8fafc
 ```

-1.  **WebSocket Handshake:** On connecting to the frontend, a persistent WebSocket tunnel is established at `ws://127.0.0.1:8000/chat`.
+1. WebSocket Handshake: On connecting to the frontend, a persistent WebSocket tunnel is established at `ws://127.0.0.1:8000/chat`.
-2.  **State Initialization:** An empty list `chat_history = []` is initialized in RAM for that WebSocket.
+2. State Initialization: An empty list `chat_history = []` is initialized in RAM for that WebSocket.
-3.  **Prompt Tokenization:** When a user types a message, the backend concatenates previous context using a model-specific template (Gemma 2 or Phi-3) and tokenizes the result using `model.tokenize()` to calculate the exact prompt token count.
+3. Prompt Tokenization When a user types a message, the backend concatenates previous context using a model-specific template (Gemma 2 or Phi-3) and tokenizes the result using `model.tokenize()` to calculate the exact prompt token count.
-4.  **Async Thread Execution:** To prevent blocking the async event loop of FastAPI, the model's generator runs in a separate thread.
+4. Async Thread Execution:To prevent blocking the async event loop of FastAPI, the model's generator runs in a separate thread.
 Generated chunks are pushed to an async queue and streamed immediately to the client.
-5.  **Token Processing:** The frontend calculates the time elapsed until the first token returns (Time-To-First-Token) and appends incoming tokens to the chat log with a smooth sliding animation.
+5. Token Processing: The frontend calculates the time elapsed until the first token returns (Time-To-First-Token) and appends incoming tokens to the chat log with a smooth sliding animation.

 ---

-## License
+ License
 MIT License.
 Feel free to modify and adapt this for local prototyping and private installations.